MrCharlesSG/Vehicles-Damages-Detection/README.md

 #### Vehicles Damages Detection

+For more details see the memmory in pdf https://github.com/MrCharlesSG/Vehicles-Damages-Detection/blob/main/Project.pdf

 The project was part of the subject of Computer Vision in the Software Engineering master's program at Algebra University College (Zagreb).
 The aim of the project was to explore different architectures and understandings in the field of Computer Vision, specifically focusing on a semantic segmentation problem to detect damages in vehicles.
 The project involved several key components:

 - **Dataset**: The dataset was obtained from Roboflow and consisted of annotated images showing various types of vehicle damage.